rmeneghelo/MotionLayout/README.md

 # Foco

-This code is a simple test to the Motion Layout and how we could apply it.
+This code is a simple test to the MotionLayout and how we could apply it.

 # Tech/framework used

-Here I used the MotionLayout from Google and the project *androidx.*.
+Here I used the MotionLayout from Google, Kotlin and the project *androidx.*.

 # Installation